Jim Vienneau: Other clients

-Over the next 30 years or so, Vienneau continued to produce songs for many other successful artists including Connie Francis, Hank Williams Jr., Roy Orbison, Mark Dinning, Bob Gallion, Mel Tillis, and Marvin Rainwater.
-His most successful hit for Connie Francis was the song Vacation, which peaked at #9 on the Billboard Hot 100 in 1962.
+Over the next 30 years or so, Vienneau continued to produce songs for many other successful artists including Connie Francis, Hank Williams Jr., Roy Orbison, Mark Dinning, Bob Gallion, Mel Tillis, Marvin Rainwater, and Billy ThunderKloud & the Chieftones.
+His most successful hit for Connie Francis was the song "Vacation", which peaked at number 9 on the Billboard Hot 100 in 1962.
 In 1960, he produced the latter of his two Billboard Hot 100 number-one singles, "Teen Angel" for Mark Dinning.
-The song "Whole Lotta Woman" by Marvin Rainwater ended up being a hit in the United Kingdom, and was a number-one hit on the UK singles chart there.
+The song "Whole Lotta Woman" by Marvin Rainwater ended up being a hit in the United Kingdom, and was a number-one hit on the UK Singles Chart.
 He continued to produce music until his retirement in 1989.

-Personal life
+Personal life and death

-Jim Vienneau currently lives in Nashville, Tennessee and is retired.
-He and his wife Joan Preston Vienneau have been married for over 60 years.
+Vienneau lived in Nashville, Tennessee.
+He and his wife Joan Preston Vienneau were married for over 60 years.

+Vienneau died at his Nashville home on November 9, 2023, at the age of 97.